Mariem-Ben-Salah/Demo---Autmation/README.md

 After setting up, you can run the automation process with the command:

 ## 📑 Files

 - lambda_function.py: the main script that runs the automation process.
 - library.py: contains helper functions used in the automation process.
 - create_meeting.py: contains functions to create a Google Meet meeting.
 - config.json: configuration file for the automation process.
 - credentials.json: Google API credentials file.
 - README.md: this file.

+## 📝 Notes

+- This project assumes that the target audience for the demo is internal employees, so access to the Google Meet event is restricted to users within the same G Suite domain.
+- The `create_meeting.py` script uses the `google-auth` and `google-api-python-client` libraries, so make sure to install them before running the script.
+- This project is a proof-of-concept and is not meant to be used in production environments.

 ## 👤 Author